Managing Post-Herpetic Neuralgia: Acupuncture for PHN

 What Is Shingles Nerve Pain (Post-Herpetic Neuralgia)?

-Post-herpetic neuralgia (PHN) is a form of nerve pain that lingers long after the shingles rash has healed.
-It occurs when the herpes zoster virus damages nerve fibers, leading to chronic pain.
-The pain associated with PHN can be sharp, burning, or throbbing and may persist for months or even years after the initial shingles outbreak.
+Post-herpetic neuralgia (PHN) is a form of chronic nerve pain that continues after a shingles rash resolves.
+It develops when the herpes zoster virus damages nerve fibers, disrupting how those nerves send signals to the brain.
+This disruption can produce sharp, burning, or throbbing pain that lasts for months or, in some cases, longer.

 How PHN Develops